corndel-swe/js-assessment/README.md

 > [!CAUTION]
 >
-> If you close the browser without committing and pushing, you will lose your
+> If you close the browser without committing and pushing, you might lose your
 > work.

 See the walkthrough below to see how to commit and push your code.